secrethub/terraform-provider-secrethub/README.md

 This project is currently in beta and we'd love your feedback!
 Check out the [issues](https://github.com/keylockerbv/terraform-provider-secrethub/issues) and feel free suggest cool ideas, use cases, or improvements.

+Because it's still in beta, you can expect to see some changes introduced.
+Pull requests are very welcome.

 For support, send us a message on the `#terraform` channel on [<img src="https://discordapp.com/assets/2c21aeda16de354ba5334551a883b481.png" alt="Discord" width="20px"> Discord](https://discord.gg/wcxV5RD) or send an email to [terraform@secrethub.io](mailto:terraform@secrethub.io)

 ## Development